-Redesigning for a brand that outgrew its platform
+Redesigning a website for a brand that outgrew its platform

 This redesign repositioned the website to focus on the revenue-generating area of the business and streamlined the user journey.